nopSolutions/nopCommerce-Docs/en/developer/plugins/menu-item.md

 # How to add a menu item into the administration area from a plugin

-In nopCommerce, administration menu is build from the *sitemap.config* file which is located in *~/Areas/Admin folder*.
+In nopCommerce, the administration menu is built from the *sitemap.config* file which is located in *~/Areas/Admin folder*.

-To do the same, you can use following sample code which you need to add in your plugins' `*.cs` file.
-First, implement *IAdminMenuPlugin* interface in your plugin main class.
+To do the same, you can use the following sample code which you need to add in your plugins' `*.cs` file.
+First, implement the *IAdminMenuPlugin* interface in your plugin main class.

 Then, You can also put any security (ACL) logic to this method.
-For example, validate whether current customer has "Manage plugins" permission.
+For example, validate whether the current customer has "Manage plugins" permission.

 ```csharp
  public class CustomPlugin : BasePlugin, IAdminMenuPlugin